XertroV/tm-mlfeed-race-data/README.md

 #### RaceRespawnRank -- `uint RaceRespawnRank`

 The player's rank as measured in a race (when all players would spawn at the same time), accounting for respawns.

+#### RoundPoints -- `int RoundPoints`

+The points the player earned this round.
+Reset on Playing UI sequence.

 #### SpawnIndex -- `uint SpawnIndex`